JB1HEY/SOLhunt/README.md

 Company selects bounty winner and distributes prize.

 **Parameters:**
-- `submission_hash: String` - IPFS hash of winning submission
+- `submission_hash: String` - Hash of winning submission

 **Who can call**: Only the company that created the bounty